N-able-biz/n-phish/README.md

 N-phish: Phishing Toolkit

-N-phish a phishing toolkit developed by N-able (Pvt) Ltd, based on [Gophish](https://getgophish.com) an open-source phishing toolkit designed for businesses and penetration testers.
+N-phish is a phishing toolkit developed by N-able (Pvt) Ltd, based on [Gophish](https://getgophish.com) an open-source phishing toolkit designed for businesses and penetration testers.
 It provides the ability to quickly and easily setup and execute phishing engagements and security awareness training.

 ## Install